 Psst!
 Short on time?
 Talk to someone now and get your answers quicker!

 Competitor based pricing is commonly used to test product pricing, especially if you’re new to the market.
 It requires thorough research on what your competitors are doing, what they offer and at what price they offer in order to arrive at your own pricing strategy.
 When you’re just starting to acquire your first few customers, there might not be enough data to understand the pricing fit from your customer base.
-Therefore, your competitor data which has been in the market for a while can aid you with the same, while testing the waters.
+Therefore, you can use data from competitors who have been in the market for awhile to aid your pricing strategy as you test the waters for yourself.

-In order to arrive at a pricing decision, group your competitors together according to relevance in ascending order and see where your product and brand fits in the range between them.
+In order to arrive at a reasonable pricing decision that maximizes profit margins, group your competitors together according to relevance in ascending order and see where your product and brand fits in the range between them.

-In a competitor based pricing strategy you have two different types of competitors you need to be aware of while grouping them together, they’re
+With a competitor based pricing strategy, you have two different types of competitors you need to be aware of while grouping them together:

 Direct competitors: Direct competitors offer similar products or services and compete for the same market share.